 Morris raised enough money to pay the soldiers, and Washington's men won a great victory.
 But the war went on for years.
 As superintendent of finance, Morris hounded the states to pay their taxes so soldiers could be armed and fed.
 He often used his personal credit to secure loans for the American troops.
 Much of his trading fleet became "privateers," attacking British ships and seizing their cargo.

 At Robert Morris University, we realize our heroes sometimes need a little financial help.
-That's why RMU will make up the difference between our tuition and the new GI Bill allotment for any qualifying soldier, sailor, or marine who enrolls here.
+That's why RMU will make up the difference between our tuition and the post 9/11 veteran's education benefits allotment for any qualifying soldier, sailor, or marine who enrolls here.

 RMU offers generous veterans college benefits, closing any gap between the new GI Bill allotment and our tuition for qualifying veterans